javaustin/cxyzAPI/README.md

 - Plugin verifies data (version #, GSON verifies schema)
 - Plugin simply copies the payload provided to its internal memory and logs the action
 - Plugin also recieves POSTs of server actions (e.g. /kick, /sendMessage) that must be initialized server to server.

+> Note we use the term plugin and server interchangibly.
+"Plugin" refers to the Minecraft plugin that runs on the Minecraft server.
+"Server" just refers to a server a plugin runs on.